Dollar bolstered by Fed minutes, sterling remains under pressure

 Elsewhere, in a document keenly awaited by markets, the U.S. Treasury Department’s semi-annual currency report, released on Wednesday, did not name China or any other trading partner as a currency manipulator.

-“The fact that they refrained from labeling China a currency manipulator is a positive development, especially from the point of view of emerging market currencies,” said Attrill.
+“The fact that they refrained from labelling China a currency manipulator is a positive development, especially from the point of view of emerging market currencies,” said Attrill.

 Reporting by Vatsal Srivastava; Editing by Sam Holmes